The Kate Bush Fan Podcast – Listen here!

 Episode 38 – Top 10 Feel Good Kate Bush moments!

 In this special episode, Seán introduces a Top 10 countdown of his 10 FEEL GOOD moments of Kate Bush’s career!
-Choosing feel good songs and events form Kate’s career the episode is chock full of good vibes and happy memories for us fans.
+Choosing feel good songs and events from Kate’s career the episode is chock full of good vibes and happy memories for us fans.
 He reads out online contributions and anecdotes from Kate fans around the world describing their own personal joyful moments from Kate’s decades of output.
 What will make it to number 1?

 Episode 37 – Bush Telegraph- Somewhere in Between The Sensual World and the Red Shoes